 If you are looking to craft a reputation recovery plan, your strategy should include tactics such as:

 - Establish an online review program across several platforms

 Beyond using social media platforms and owned media, investing in search engine optimization (SEO) plays a massive role in developing a brand’s identity and repositioning you in the market.
 While it is impossible to remove negative reviews and news articles from search engines, there are ways to fix your company’s online reputation.
 Nevertheless, you need to be careful with what you do to counteract a negative reputation.
 Otherwise, you may put yourself in a worse position than the one you were in when you started out.

 Additionally, according to over 65% of business leaders, social media platforms can worsen a brand crisis.
 To successfully reposition, you need to take control of all your owned media.
 This can mean anything from taking charge of conversations on your website-affiliated blog, social media channels, review websites, and any other online platform.

-Secondly, you can keep track of the hashtags and keywords you use and use social listening tools to pick up on conversations that are positively and negatively impacting a brand.
+Secondly, you can keep track of the hashtags and keywords you use.
+You can also use social listening tools to pick up on conversations that are positively and negatively impacting your brand.

 Successful Examples of Brand Repositioning